 Transcripts: Free Spanish transcripts available linked at the bottom of each episode on this page

-After overcoming huge obstacles, Cristina opened her first restaurant, South Philly Barbacoa, which became a critical sensation and was named one of the 10 best in the country.
+After overcoming huge obstacles, Cristina opened her first restaurant, South Philly Barbacoa.
+This unassuming eatery became a critical sensation and was named one of the 10 best restaurants in the country.

 This award-winning podcast is the result of a six-month investigation by journalist Inger Díaz Barriga of Univisión Noticias.

-Cristina was also featured on Season 5 of Netflix’s Chef’s Table as well as Episode 2 of Netflix’s Ugly Delicious, which profiled her fight for undocumented workers’ rights.
+Cristina was also featured on Season 5 of Netflix’s Chef’s Table.
+Episode 2 of Netflix’s Ugly Delicious profiled her fight for undocumented workers’ rights.